 Best Things to Do in Lake Atitlan, Guatemala

-Tolimán, San Pedro, and Atitlán are the three volcanoes that mark the skyline and make Lake Atitlán so special.
+Tolimán, San Pedro, and Atitlán are the three volcanoes that dot the skyline and make Lake Atitlán so special.

-These volcanoes formed around 80,000 years ago after an even larger volcano exploded and collapsed, forming the massive caldera that is now known as Lake Atitlán.
+These volcanoes formed around 80,000 years ago after an even larger volcano exploded and collapsed, forming the massive caldera now known as Lake Atitlán.

-And yes, you can actually hike on ALL three volcanoes… if you are up for the challenge, that is!
+And yes, you can actually hike up all three volcanoes—if you are up for the challenge!

-Volcán Atitlán is the tallest and most challenging of them all and the most popular is none other than Volcán San Pedro.
+Volcán Atitlán is the tallest and most challenging, while the most popular is Volcán San Pedro.

-Please note: There have been a few reports of robberies on such hikes, though, so if you do set out to hike up one of the volcanoes in Lake Atitlán, it’s best that you go with a proper guide and keep valuables at home.
+Please note: There have been a few reports of robberies on these hikes.
+If you do set out to hike up one of the volcanoes around Lake Atitlán, you should go with a proper guide and keep valuables at home.

-If you’re not quite ready to take on a volcano hike, the next best thing to do while in Lake Atitlán is to hike up to Indian Nose (Rostro Maya) mountain summit at sunrise (more on this later).
+If you’re not quite ready to take on a volcano hike, the next best thing to do while in Lake Atitlán is to hike up El Rostro Maya mountain summit at sunrise (more on this later).

 2. Relax in Heated Thermal Baths